v0rap/homebridge-sony-audio-control/README.md

 The code for this plugin has originally been forked from [Http Speaker for Homebridge](https://github.com/Supereg/homebridge-http-speaker) authored by Andreas Bauer.

+## Note from v0rap

+I modified this plugin to allow for toggling the volume control accessory using the config.
+This was because every time I told siri to "Set all the lights in the living room to 100%" it would blast my ears off since the volume control is registered as a lamp.

 ## Compatibility notice
 This plugin utilizes Sony's [Audio Control API](https://developer.sony.com/develop/audio-control-api/).
 It has only been tested with a Sony STR-DN1080 Audio Video Receiver, but it may work with other Sony devices that support the API.